 Chocolate Sweet Potato Bread

 Perfectly soft & fluffy chocolate sweet potato bread!
-This super moist treat is made with whole wheat flour, one cup of sweet potato puree & is topped with a quick glaze!
+This super moist treat is made with whole wheat flour, one cup of sweet potato puree and maple syrup.
+Topped with a simple orange glaze, it’s dairy free and soy free.

 Has my obsession with sweet potato gone a little too far?
 Because yes, I absolutely just put some in cake.